TomerFi/jpms-migration-playground/README.md

 [INFO] Required filename-based automodules detected: [foo-0.0.1.jar].
 Please don't publish this project to a public artifact repository!
 ```

+This will not suffice, as we won't be able to realy make the best of `JPMS`, as `jlink` doesn't work `automatic modules`.

-The extreme solution, which is the one I'm playing around with in this repository.</br>
+The overall solution, which is the one I'm playing around with in this repository.</br>
 Is to _fix_ `foo`'s jar, making it a modular one, this is easily accomplished using the [moditect plugin](https://github.com/moditect/moditect).</br>
-But it can be tricky since we don't have, nor do we need, `bar`.
+But it can be tricky since we don't have, nor do we need, `bar`, and we prefer doing most of the work in build time and not manually.

 For testing I'm using the [junit-platform plugin](https://github.com/sormuras/junit-platform-maven-plugin).</br>
-This repository is actually created as part of an [issue](https://github.com/sormuras/junit-platform-maven-plugin/issues/54) I'm trying to work out.
+This repository was actually created as part of an [issue](https://github.com/sormuras/junit-platform-maven-plugin/issues/54) I'm trying to work out.

 ## Converte a non-modular dependency to a modular one